 Please inquire for our mid-range accommodation price.

-From Entebbe International Airport (pick up from the airport is available)
+From your guesthouse in Entebbe or downtown Kampala (pick up from the airport not available)

 Monday to Sunday, year-round